ViktorP7/GeneralTools/RPractise/PipelineTutorial_14-10-19.md

 ### Check output ###

-# Root the tree appropriately
+# Root the tree appropriately if needed
 rooTree <- root(theTree, node = x)

 # Create a vector of tips to drop